When a new, shiny product, service, or thing flies onto the market, I put it through The Gut Test.

 The gut test is simple: does this new thing provide an obvious value to me, those around me, or society at large?
 Does it fix my hunger for something that's missing in my life?
 Does it make our lives better or potentially worse?

 This is not a slow, methodical process.
-Sometimes I look at something new and just ask myself: Is this a stupid idea or not?
+Sometimes I look at something new and just ask myself: is this a stupid idea?
 And damn near every time my gut is right.

 Historical Examples

-Just to set the stage, here are a few known quantities - examples of where things passed or failed The Gut Test back in the day and how the market really responded to them.
+Just to set the stage, here are a few known quantities - examples of where things passed or failed The Gut Test back in the day.

 Virtual Boy (1995)